TaTooKa/Erzahlspiel/docs/source/pages/magicsystems/colorsofmagic.rst

 A character can have different skill levels on each Mana Color (in fact, most spellcasters prioritize learning one color; maybe two; at most three―4-color and 5-color wizards are extremely rare).
 Thus, a spellcaster character could have, for example, ``Blue Magic Expert``, ``White Magic Adept``, and ``Red Magic Dabbler``.

-The Skill Levels are for the GM to use as a guideline (or to compare between opposing spellcasters) when determining the *Odds of Success* for dice rolls.
+The Skill Levels are for the GM to use as a guideline (or to compare between opposing spellcasters) when determining the :hoverxref:`Odds of Success <interpret-the-odds>` for dice rolls.

 During character creation, characters have 5 points to choose Magic skills. **Dabbler** costs 1, **Adept** costs 2, and **Expert** costs 3.
 Players can combine those points however they like to specialize or generalize as they wish.